 Wilmington, Carolina Beach, Kure Beach, Wrightsville Beach, Ocean Isle, Oak Island, and the surrounding areas are small, friendly communities that offer great options for families, retirees, vacation home owners and investors looking to buy real estate.
 Not only does the area boast a large percentage of homes on or nearby the water, it also offers great shopping, fine dining, a vibrant cultural arts scene.
 The weather is perfect for outdoor activities from walking the beaches to golfing to boating to water sports.

-Some define the waterfront lifestyle as 24/7 access to sun, sand and surfing.
+Some define the North Carolina waterfront lifestyle as 24/7 access to sun, sand and surfing.
 For others, waterfront living equals a quiet place to connect with nature.
 And still others seek a million-dollar view where they can enjoy fine meals with friends while watching the sunset.
 Whatever lifestyle you're looking for, our desirable coastal area offers a multitude of possibilities for every water lover, including:

 Whether you are a nature lover, a water sports enthusiast, or a golfer married to a sun-worshipper, Porter’s Neck Plantation, Landfall, Ocean Isle, Sunset Beach, Wrightsville Beach, Figure Eight Island, Pleasure Island, Carolina Beach, Kure Beach, and many other communities in and around Wilmington may be the right choice for your new home.
 Stand-alone homes, beach houses, condos, patio homes and waterfront communities make up idyllic neighborhoods and townships where year-round residents, part-time residents and investors create a perfect blend.

 With any home purchase, it's important to figure out exactly what you want and need from you home in order to make a wise decision.
-But with a highly desirable NC waterfront home, you don’t want to make a wise decision, you want to make the right decision.
+But with a highly desirable NC waterfront home for sale, you don’t want to make a wise decision, you want to make the right decision.
 Special considerations should be taken to ensure that your property will suit your lifestyle and allow you to enjoy the activities you love.

 Because Wilmington, NC and the surrounding areas offer a wide array of property choices suited to the waterfront lifestyle, it is important to be well-versed in the descriptive terminology used to designate properties suited for waterfront living.
 Here are the most common classifications: